What are communication disorders?

 What causes communication disorders?

 Communication disorders may be developmental or acquired.
-The cause may be related to biological problems such as abnormalities of brain development, or possibly by exposure to toxins during pregnancy, such as abused substances or environmental toxins such as lead.
+The cause may be related to biological problems like abnormalities of brain development, or possibly by exposure to toxins during pregnancy.
+This includes abused substances or environmental toxins like lead.
 A genetic factor is sometimes considered a contributing cause in some cases.

 Who is affected by communication disorders?

 For unknown reasons, boys are diagnosed with communication disorders more often than girls.
-Children with communication disorders frequently have other psychiatric disorders as well.
+Children with communication disorders often have other psychiatric disorders as well.

 What are the symptoms of communication disorders?